 Last year this was one of the Christmas gift giving recipes we had in our class.
-What a wonderful idea to package this up for family or friends.
-The colour is perfect for Christmas and so is the taste for our hot summer days.
+What a wonderful idea to package this strawberry lemonade up for family or friends.
+The colour is perfect for Christmas, and so is the taste for our hot summer days.

 Add ingredients to TM bowl, Speed 9 for 1 minute.

-Set to 90c for 4-5 minutes, just enough to get the mixture to 90c. (if it gets too hot you will loose that vibrant colour)
+Set to 90c for 4-5 minutes, just enough to get the mixture to 90c. (if it gets too hot you will lose that vibrant colour)